GetDutchie/brick/README.md

 An intuitive way to work with persistent data in Dart.

-**Brick is still in a pre-alpha release**.
+**Brick is still in alpha release**.
 Bugs and API changes will occur frequently; these will be recorded in package CHANGELOGs.

 ## What is Brick?